 This guide is for priests and permanent deacons serving in the Diocese of Shrewsbury who need confidential pastoral, psychological or practical support.
 Bishop Mark Davies has been clear that the wellbeing of clergy is a serious matter for the diocese, and a consultation can be requested at any point in ministry, not only in crisis.

-The consultation is not a disciplinary process.
-It is a private conversation with the Vicar for Clergy or a nominated priest, held in confidence, that helps the diocese understand what support is needed and how to fund it.
+The consultation is a private conversation with the Vicar for Clergy or a nominated priest, held in confidence, that helps the diocese understand what support is needed and how to fund it.
+It has nothing to do with disciplinary proceedings.

 What the diocese can offer